vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Carefully examining what needs to load, and when—along with some careful experimentation—will make clearer to you what code can have its loading deferred until later.
-Autoloading is the second-closest thing you have to a “magic bullet” in speeding up Vim.
+Autoloading is the second-closest thing you have to a “magic bullet” in [quickening][qk] Vim.
 The closest thing, of course, is never to load the code at all, especially if you learn that [the feature you wanted is already built in][vt]…

 Don’t stop me now
 -----------------